-On completion of the BA Theology and Religion all students will have:
+On completion of the BA Religion in Asian and Middle Eastern Studies all students will have:

-- gained knowledge and understanding of the Christian tradition, through study of the Bible, the development of Christian doctrine in its historical context, and the thought of modern theologians, and been given the opportunity to study another world religion; - been enabled to form their own judgement on the main themes in their field of study, drawing upon insights from the various sub-disciplines in which they have been engaged; - been enabled to make connections between the different disciplines they are studying and with other modern intellectual developments; - developed critical and analytical skills, and the ability to combine insights from such disciplines as history, the reading of texts in their cultural contexts, and the examination of the coherence of truth claims in religion; - become familiar with key concepts and principles in Theology and Religion; - developed independence of learning and of approach, and a faculty for critical thinking; - developed the ability to read with sensitivity texts from different ages and/or traditions, through following a structured programme of regular reading assignments; - developed and presented (usually in writing) to their tutors their own critical understanding of the issues studied, acquiring good written communication skills, the ability to formulate arguments clearly, and good organizational skills; - received regular tutorials (and/or seminars) with specialist tutors; - received regular oral or written feedback on written work; - had the opportunity to attend lectures designed to complement their other teaching on their chosen core and specialist papers; - taken an active role in planning a path through their programme.
+- gained knowledge and understanding of the Christian tradition, through study of the Bible, the development of Christian doctrine in its historical context, and the thought of modern theologians, and been given the opportunity to study another world religion; - been enabled to form their own judgement on the main themes in their field of study, drawing upon insights from the various sub-disciplines in which they have been engaged; - been enabled to make connections between the different disciplines they are studying and with other modern intellectual developments; - developed critical and analytical skills, and the ability to combine insights from such disciplines as history, the reading of texts in their cultural contexts, and the examination of the coherence of truth claims in religion; - become familiar with key concepts and principles in Theology and Asian and Middle Eastern Studies; - developed independence of learning and of approach, and a faculty for critical thinking; - developed the ability to read with sensitivity texts from different ages and/or traditions, through following a structured programme of regular reading assignments; - developed and presented (usually in writing) to their tutors their own critical understanding of the issues studied, acquiring good written communication skills, the ability to formulate arguments clearly, and good organizational skills; - received regular tutorials (and/or seminars) with specialist tutors; - received regular oral or written feedback on written work; - had the opportunity to attend lectures designed to complement their other teaching on their chosen core and specialist papers; - taken an active role in planning a path through their programme. - acquired knowledge of at least one sacred text and been given the opportunity to develop the skill of reading a sacred text in the original language and of commenting on it critically.